 Discord or Live Share are slow/not working correctly.
 Using VS Code Live Share and sharing audio involves a consistent internet connection.
 If you are using wireless, move closer to the router.
 Even better, use a wired Ethernet connection to ensure your internet is working at optimal speed.

 Unable to participate in standup due to slow internet.
 Taking part in daily standup is mandatory.
 However, some students have issues accessing video standup on their computer.
-If so, we recommend downloading the Google Hangouts application on your phone and trying to access standup via phone instead.
+If so, we recommend downloading the Google Meet application on your phone and trying to access standup via the phone application instead.
+You can also call in to standup held on Google Meet.
+Let your instructor know by in a Discord message about the issues you are having.
+Your instructor can give you the Google Meet phone number to call to join standup.

 File tree for project isn't showing or pair isn't able to access project files.
 If the pair not hosting can't see the file tree for the project, or can't access all the files in the project, the most likely issue is that the entire directory wasn't shared.